bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 --- abstract

-This Babel Information Model can be used to create data models under various data modeling regimes (e.g., YANG).
-It allows a Babel implementation (via a management protocol such as NETCONF) to report on its current state and may allow some limited configuration of protocol constants.
+This Babel Information Model can be used to create data models under various data modeling regimes.
+It allows a Babel implementation (via a management protocol or interface) to report on its current state and may allow some limited configuration of protocol constants.

 --- middle